 Neuropathy is a common side effect of diabetes, but other conditions can cause it as well.
 Because you may have numbness and a loss of sensation, neuropathy can affect your balance and your gait and even increase your risk of dangerous infections.
-At Achilles Foot Care, with locations in Delmont and Monroeville, Pennsylvania, Dr. Patrick D. Roberto uses advanced techniques to diagnose the cause and extent of neuropathy, providing state-of-the-art treatments to help you lead a healthier, more comfortable life.
-Book an appointment online today or call one of his two locations.
+At Achilles Foot Care, in Delmont, Pennsylvania, Dr. Patrick D. Roberto uses advanced techniques to diagnose the cause and extent of neuropathy, providing state-of-the-art treatments to help you lead a healthier, more comfortable life.
+Book an appointment online or call today.

 A neuropathy is a condition that causes nerve-related problems like numbness, tingling, pins-and-needles sensations, or lack of sensation.
 Neuropathies usually arise as a result of nerve damage, including damage caused by traumatic injuries and by chronic diseases like diabetes or multiple sclerosis.
 Sometimes, a neuropathy can develop as a result of a repetitive-use injury that compresses a nerve.

 Neuropathy in the feet is a common complication of diabetes, developing when high glucose (blood sugar) levels damage the nerve endings in the feet.
 People with diabetic neuropathy are more prone to serious infections (also called ulcers) because they often can’t feel injuries in their early stages, allowing the injuries to progress to more serious stages.
 Diabetic neuropathy increases your risk of falling since it’s more difficult to feel where you’re placing your feet.

 Neuropathies also are the result of such autoimmune and other disorders as: